 Follow Friday was devised in 2009 by @micah (according to Mashable).
 It’s a way to provide good recommendations on who people ought to follow.
 The idea is to tweet the username or someone you recommend, add a reason others should follow them and use the tag #followfriday.
 It’s a great way to endorse someone or thank someone.

-As with the automated thank you it’s important to practice good etiquette.
-This humouros cartoon from The Oatmeal shows you why.
+As with the automated thank you, it’s important to practice good etiquette.
+This humorous cartoon from The Oatmeal shows you why.

-4 Tools to help you say Thank You
+3 Tools to Help You Say Thank You

 When you log in to the Commun.it dashboard it presents you with a number of ways to say thank you.